aseba-community/aseba/switches/http/README.md

 - Aesl program bytecode upload (PUT /nodes/:NODENAME) use curl --data-ascii "file=$(cat vmcode.aesl)" -X PUT http://127.0.0.1:3000/nodes/thymio-II
 - accept JSON payload rather than HTML form for updates and events (POST /.../:VARIABLE) and (POST /.../:EVENT)
+- connect more than one node on an aesl bus like asebaswitch

 TODO:
-- handle more than just one Thymio-II node
 - gracefully shut down TCP/IP connections (half-close, wait, close)

 This code borrows from the rest of Aseba, especially switches/medulla and examples/clients/cpp-shell,